scarpe-team/scarpe/README.md

 ## Environment Variables

 Scarpe allows you to modify the app's behaviour outside of the normal Shoes API with environment variables.

-For example, we are working with multiple display services like Webview, Glimmer, and possibly some others.

 The SCARPE_DISPLAY_SERVICE environment variable allows you to choose one or more display services, from the default Webview service to potentially other experimental or incomplete services.
 This may be important if you're developing a new display method for Scarpe.
 The display service variable will contain a name like "wv_local" or "wv_remote" or "glibui" which corresponds to a require-able Ruby file under lib/scarpe, either in the Scarpe gem or another gem your app requires.